MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/database-mirroring/use-warning-thresholds-and-alerts-on-mirroring-performance-metrics-sql-server.md

 ---
+description: "Use Warning Thresholds and Alerts on Mirroring Performance Metrics (SQL Server)"
 title: "Use Warning Thresholds and Alerts on Mirroring Performance Metrics (SQL Server) | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"